-Possible Cause Solution Out of fuel Refuel Clogged fuel filter See your dealer Water is present in fuel Drain the fuel system and refuel Old or non-recommended fuel Replace with fresh recommended fuel Fouled or defective spark plugs Inspect plugs and replace if necessary No spark to spark plug Inspect plugs and replace if necessary Water or fuel in crankcase Immediately see your dealer Low battery voltage Recharge the battery to 12.8 VDC Loose ignition connections Check all connections and tighten Mechanical failure See your dealer
+Possible Cause Solution Out of fuel Refuel Clogged fuel filter Your POLARIS dealer can assist.
+Water is present in fuel Drain the fuel system and refuel Old or non-recommended fuel Replace with fresh recommended fuel Fouled or defective spark plugs Inspect plugs and replace if necessary No spark to spark plug Inspect plugs and replace if necessary Water or fuel in crankcase Your POLARIS dealer can assist.
+Low battery voltage Recharge the battery to 12.8 VDC Loose ignition connections Check all connections and tighten Mechanical failure Your POLARIS dealer can assist.